panafaso/Real-vs.-Fake-Greek-News-Classification-in-the-Context-of-the-Russia-Ukraine-War/README.md

 The approach combines:

-TF-IDF lexical features
+-TF-IDF lexical features

-MiniLM sentence embeddings
+-MiniLM sentence embeddings

-Logistic Regression classifier with balanced class weights
+-Logistic Regression classifier with balanced class weights

 To improve transparency and trust, we integrated Explainable AI (XAI) methods:

-SHAP to highlight token-level contributions
+1.SHAP to highlight token-level contributions

-Case-Based Reasoning (CBR) to retrieve similar examples from the training set
+2.Case-Based Reasoning (CBR) to retrieve similar examples from the training set

 By leveraging both lexical and semantic features, this project demonstrates a hybrid approach that is both effective for classification and interpretable through XAI techniques.